bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 key called `pk`.
 Every record in this database has a UUID as their partition key.

 By running this command, we read and retrieve exactly one record.
-While scans are usually considered expensive, but this scan operation only consumes 0.5 capacity units.
+While scans are usually considered expensive, this scan operation consumes only 0.5 capacity units.
 This is the same amount a `get_item` operation consumes.
 You can test this by adding the parameter `ReturnConsumedCapacity='TOTAL'` to the scan operation.